openhab/openhabian/docs/openhabian.md

 It's not complicated and something that doesn't hurt on one's résumé.

 ### First Steps with openHAB
-After your first setup of openHABian is successful and you are able to access the openHAB dashboard, you should dig into the possibilites.
+When your first setup of openHABian is successful and you have access to the openHAB UI, dive into its possibilites.

 Install [Bindings](https://www.openhab.org/addons/), discover your devices, and [configure your smart home](https://www.openhab.org/docs/configuration/).
-You might want to start defining [Items](https://www.openhab.org/docs/configuration/items.html), [Sitemap](https://www.openhab.org/docs/configuration/sitemaps.html) and [HABPanel](https://www.openhab.org/docs/configuration/habpanel.html) dashboard for your home, but these are just some first hints.
-Be sure to read up on the [Configuration](https://www.openhab.org/docs/configuration/) section of the documentation pages to learn more.
+You might want to check out the [New User Tutorial](https://www.openhab.org/docs/tutorial/) Be sure to also read up on the [Configuration](https://www.openhab.org/docs/configuration/) section of the documentation pages *before* you start work on your setup.

 ### Further Configuration Steps
 openHABian is supposed to provide a ready-to-use openHAB base system.